-When selecting the best healthy microwave popcorn, I considered calories, total fat, saturated fat, and sodium.
+When selecting the best microwave popcorn, I considered calories, total fat, saturated fat, and sodium.

-I steered away from off-brand varieties and stuck with recognizable popcorn brands.
+I steered away from off-brand varieties and stuck with recognizable brands.

 Nowadays, you can find just about any flavor of microwave popcorn you can think of.

 I stuck to the basics and featured the plainest versions, usually just salted.
 The healthiest popcorn will be the one with the least amount of added salt and fat.